 What is it?

 When Unity was young, projects were small and organization was simple: each scene was a different level and that was that.
-As the new, fancy lighting features have demanded special handling, partitioning levels into static and dynamic objects has been necessary.
-As teams went from one or two developers to dozens, splitting scenes has become a lifesaver to keep everyone from stepping on each other's changes.
+As the projects have gotten larger and more people are touching the same scenes for but for different reasons, the chances of two people working on the same scene at the same time and losing work due to poor merging has become a huge problem.
+As teams went from one or two developers to dozens, breaking your work into multiple smaller files has become a lifesaver to keep everyone from stepping on each other's changes.

 You can do that by using lots of prefabs at the root of your scene, or try using prefab-in-a-prefab to keep things straight, but in the end, it is much easier to work with a scene file sometimes.
 And Unity does support that.
 Just... not comfortably.

 That's why I wrote SplitScenes.
 It lets you break up a scene into as many other sub-scene files as you want, organized by content type or developer or however it makes sense for your project.
 Along with this organizational change, SplitScenes also comes with a new Lock icon that lets you tell SplitScenes whether you intend to make changes in a scene or not.